ricardoquesada/unijoysticle2/docs/user_guide.md

   - C128 + 1541 Ultimate 2 + Unijoysticle 2 + [beefy power supply][power_supply].
   - C64 + 1541 Ultimate 2 + Unijoysticle 2 + [beefy power supply][power_supply].
   - SX-64 + Unijoysticle 2
-  - Atari ST 1040F
+  - Atari ST 1040F + Unijoysticle 2
+  - Amiga 1200 + Unijoysticle 2 A500

+Note: Amiga 500 doesn't provide enough current to power the Unijoysticle.
+When used with an Amiga 500, you should power the Unijoysticle via the USB port.

-This feature is available since Unijoysticle 2 [Revision D][changelog_board], and is present in all Unijoysticle 2+ revisions.
+This feature is available since Unijoysticle 2 [Revision D][changelog_board], and is present in all Unijoysticle 2+ / Unijoysticle 2 A500 revisions.

 [changelog_board]: https://gitlab.com/ricardoquesada/unijoysticle2/blob/master/CHANGELOG.board.md